 It is so important to provide support to those who have served as we take care of those who gave so much for us.
 Here are just a few of the incredible characters who are proud to call QEC their home:

-Peter is a Royal Corps of Transport veteran and has been a resident at Queen Elizabeth Court since.
+Peter is a Royal Corps of Transport veteran and is a resident in Queen Elizabeth Court.

 “The staff here are wonderful – without them I don’t think I could’ve gotten through it.”